IgniteUI/igniteui-docfx/en/components/select.md

 </igx-select>
 ```

-Alternatively, another way to do it would be to simply pass in a collection of the items that we want to display using [ngForOf](https://angular.io/api/common/NgForOf) directive.
+Another way to do it would be to use a collection of the items that we want to display with the [ngForOf](https://angular.io/api/common/NgForOf) directive:
-First, specify a collection of the items that you want to display when the drop-down opens:

 ```typescript
 public items: string[] = ["Orange", "Apple", "Banana", "Mango"];
 ```

-Then in your template you need to bind it with said items like so:
 ```html
 <igx-select [(ngModel)]="selected">
     <igx-select-item *ngFor="let item of items" [value]="item">